-The Company's separate financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") as adopted by the European Union.
+The Group's financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) as adopted in the EU.
 The financial statements also comply with the Croatian Accounting Act which refers to the IFRSs as adopted by the EU.